-At the same time, little attention has been given to a distinct emic discourse highlighting certain modes of Jewish national and religious particularity.
-By focusing solely on the multicultural and cosmopolitan fidelities of the Jewish Boasian anthropologists, scholars have elided many of the very ambivalent moral feelings experienced by Jewish intellectuals concerning the nature, prospects, and costs of assimilation into the wider American society.
+However, little attention has been given to a distinct emic discourse that also highlighted certain modes of Jewish national and religious particularity.
+By focusing solely on multicultural and cosmopolitan fidelities in the Jewish Boasian anthropologists, scholars have elided many of the very ambivalent moral feelings experienced by Jewish intellectuals concerning the nature, prospects, and costs of assimilation into wider American society.

-Mobilizing the early theoretical language of Queer Studies (Seidman.
-1998), some scholars have argued that anthropology’s “Jewish problem” (Feldman.
-2004: 108) has been “epistemologically closeted away” (Dominguez.
-1993: 623) from the theoretical underpinnings of the discipline itself (Feldman.
-2004: 120).
-The issue, however, has also been ‘closeted away’ from some of the recent conversations concerning the Boasian legacies of race and color in American society.
+Mobilizing the early theoretical language of queer studies approaches (Seidman 1998), some scholars have argued that anthropology’s “Jewish problem” (Feldman 2004: 108) has been “epistemologically closeted away” (Dominguez 1993: 623) from the understanding of the discipline’s theoretical underpinnings (Feldman 2004: 120).
+The issue has also been “closeted away” from recent conversations on the Boasian legacies of race and color in American society.

-Mark Anderson (2019) has noted how for European immigrant anthropologists who arrived to American shores, the ‘price of whiteness‘ entailed a “participation in racism, particularly anti-black racism” (Anderson, 2019: 4, Meade and Baldwin.
-1971: 213).
-Likewise, recent anthropological work has shown how the Boasian emigrant founders of American anthropology ultimately failed to displace the racialized hierarchies of the discipline (Cecil Jobson 2019: 7, Visweswaran.
-2001, Rana 2020).
+Mark Anderson (2019) has noted that, for European immigrant anthropologists who arrived on American shores, the “price of whiteness” entailed their “participation in racism, particularly anti-black racism” (Anderson 2019: 4, Meade and Baldwin 1971: 213).
+Likewise, recent anthropological work has shown that the Boasian emigrant founders of American anthropology ultimately failed to displace the racialized hierarchies of the discipline (Cecil Jobson 2019: 7, Visweswaran 2001, Rana 2020).

-While this insight is certainly true, it also ignores how this “price of whiteness” (Goldstein.
-2006) for some of the Boasians of Jewish descent included an almost complete elision of Jewish identity (sometimes their own) from the anthropological canon (Boyarin.
-2013: 92).
-The Jewish emigres from Germany and Eastern Europe who helped to establish the American discipline of anthropology, certainly engaged in racialized discourses in their attempts to be accepted by the American scientific establishment.
-At the same time, they did so in ways that made Jewishness and Jewish experiences (dis)appear as merely ambivalent subtexts to broader cultural paradigms.
-This part of the Boasian legacy has yet to be explained and indeed is almost absent from the extant histories of the discipline.
-A renewed focus on some of Edward Sapir’s poetic and academic writings, adds necessary historical background to current conversations concerning the Boasian engagement with issues of race, color, and minority status
+While this insight is certainly true, so far as it goes, it ignores how this “price of whiteness” (Goldstein 2006) for some Boasians of Jewish descent went so far as an almost complete elision of Jewish identity in general (and sometimes even of their own) from anthropological understanding (Boyarin 2013: 92).
+The Jewish emigres from Germany and Eastern Europe who helped to establish anthropology as a discipline in the United States, certainly engaged in racialized discourse in their attempt to be accepted by the American scientific establishment.
+At the same time, they did so in ways that made Jewishness and Jewish experiences (dis)appear as mere ambivalent subtexts to broader cultural paradigms.
+This part of the Boasian legacy has yet to be explained and indeed, recognition of it is almost absent from histories of the discipline.
+A renewed focus on Edward Sapir’s poetic and academic writings can add the necessary historical background to ground conversations on Boasian engagement with issues of race, color, and minority status.

 Edward Sapir: A Life

-A renowned linguist, cultural theorist, social critic, and poet, Edward Sapir was born into an Orthodox Jewish family in Lauenburg within the German province of Pomerania in the winter of 1884 (Benedict.
-1939: 465).
-His father Jacob David, serving as an itinerant rabbi, ritual slaughterer, and cantor (Mandelbaum.
-1941: 131, Siskin.
-1986: 283).
-In 1890, after a brief stay in Liverpool England, Edward’s family followed the myriads of other Eastern European Jewish immigrants to the tenements of New York City’s Lower East Side.
-Secondary scholarship notes how Edward Sapir’s first language was Yiddish (in contrast to Boas), and from a very early age was introduced to Biblical Hebrew and Talmudic Aramaic, which perhaps influenced his later professional interest in Semitics (Handler.
-2011: 261, Darnell.
-1990, Malkiel.
-1986.
-316).
+A renowned linguist, cultural theorist, social critic, and poet, Edward Sapir was born into an Orthodox Jewish family in Lauenburg within the German province of Pomerania in the winter of 1884 (Benedict 1939: 465).
+His father, Jacob David, was an itinerant rabbi, ritual slaughterer, and cantor (Mandelbaum 1941: 131, Siskin 1986: 283).
+In 1890, after a brief stay in Liverpool, England, Edward’s family followed the many other Eastern European Jewish immigrants on their way to the tenements of New York City’s Lower East Side.
+Secondary scholarship notes that Edward Sapir’s first language was Yiddish (unlike Boas), and from a very early age, he was introduced to Biblical Hebrew and Talmudic Aramaic, which perhaps influenced his later professional interest in Semitics (Handler 2011: 261, Darnell 1990, Malkiel 1986: 316).